 Another thing to check is if you have wound off plenty of slack on your ball of yarn.
 As that slack dwindles, your yarn might not come off the ball easily, and even that small amount of tension can grind things to a halt.

 If you want more info on this, keep reading for tips on how to check your punch needle for blockages.

 3. Is your fabric tight as a drum?

 One of the key factors to your success in punch needle is whether your fabric is tight as a drum.
 This applies whether you’re securing your fabric in a hoop or on a frame - in either case, it’s much easier to punch along when your fabric is a lovely firm platform.

 I usually use a ‘non-slip’ hoop, as this allows for a firmer grip on the fabric.

-Once you have your fabric in the hoop, go around your cloth and pull the excess fabric towards the back, so that it’s as tight as possible.
-To do this, go around the hoop, pulling small sections at a time, twisting the closure up tighter as you go.
-Keep doing this, until you can’t pull the fabric any tighter.
+Once you have your fabric in the hoop, go around your cloth and pull the excess fabric towards the back so that it’s as tight as possible.
+To do this, go around the hoop, pulling small sections at a time and twisting the closure up tighter as you go.
+Keep doing this until you can’t pull the fabric any tighter.
 Then do a final twist on the closure to secure it as tight as possible.
 If your closure can be tightened with a screwdriver, you can do that now too.